 15 For Round IX (2000), however, the question was changed to, "Have you given birth to a child during the past 24 months?"
 Individuals who answered yes to this question and could be determined as being mothers of a child younger than 12 months using household roster variables were deemed to have given birth to a child during the past year.
 Round XIII (2004), meanwhile, did not even include a question on whether the subject had given birth, so mothers were identified using roster variables for households with a child under the age of 12 months and deemed to have given birth during the past year.
 Unfortunately, in both these cases the births of children who had died or been fostered out within 12 months of birth were not included.
+However, this can be tolerated as a secondary proximity because, for other rounds, even when an analysis was performed with (a) responses by mothers to the question of whether they had given birth and (b) the existence of a child younger than 12 months determined by roster variables both deemed to be explained variables, no marked differences were seen between the results.
+(Within RLMS samples, there was a 20 per mill difference between the two variables (i.e. whether they answered that they had given birth and whether they had a child younger than 12 months).
+Incidentally, the infant mortality rate in the whole of Russia between 1994 and 2004 was between 11.6 and 18.6 per mill.
+See Rosstat, 2008).

-However, this can be tolerated as a secondary proximity because, for other rounds, even between rounds in the number and quality of questions concerning women that were asked.
-For example, questions yielding variables that can be expected to relate closely to the birth rate, such as the number of children the woman has given birth to and whether she has ever had an abortion, were only asked during the first four rounds of Phase II, i.e. Round V to Round VIII.
+children the woman has given birth to and whether she has ever had an abortion, were only asked during the first four rounds of Phase II, i.e. Round V to Round VIII.
 There are therefore limitations in applying to other purposes the results of a survey that was originally intended to yield data on levels of consumption and health situations.